foster95/kytchentable/README.md

 * Responsiveness is maintained across all devices and browsers
 * Accessibility standards are mostly met, with only minor colour contrast concerns

-The project is stable, functional, and ready for deployment.
+Overall testing confirms that the application is stable, user-friendly, fully responsive, and ready for production deployment.
 Any remaining issues are documented in Unsolved Bugs and planned for future development.

 ## Deployment
 The live deployed application can be found on Heroku